 Green liquidity and climate indices

-Initiatives like the Net-Zero Asset Owner Alliance and the Glasgow Financial Alliance for Net Zero are leading a greater investor interest, and consequently greater liquidity towards publicly-listed climate-focused companies.
+Initiatives like the Net-Zero Asset Owner Alliance and the Glasgow Financial Alliance for Net Zero (GFANZ) are leading to greater investor interest, and consequently greater liquidity towards publicly-listed climate-focused companies.

-Both groups have a target for their signatories to ensure that their invested assets have a net-zero emissions by 2050; i.e. the companies they invest into have to be net-zero consequently; i.e these companies need to transition their operations towards net-zero operations and offerings.
-The members differing views on what net-zero should be apart, increased funding availability can be a catalyst and indeed a trigger for climate tech firms to go public.
+Both groups have a target for their signatories to ensure that their invested assets have a net-zero emissions by 2050; i.e. the companies they invest into have to be net-zero consequently - they need to transition their operations towards net-zero operations and offerings.
+The members’ differing views on what net-zero should be apart, such platforms can be a catalyst for increased funding availability and indeed a trigger for climate tech firms to go public.

 For the already listed climate tech companies, climate and sustainability indices play a role in bringing increased investor interest and often, better valuations.
 Participation in these indices also act as deterrents for these companies to stray away from their climate-positive and sustainable mission.